"Thank you for sending your tour report for Estonia, plus a CD. Both good reminders of some excellent birding.

 ACCOMMODATION AND FOOD

-All birdwatching excursions with expert leader, full-board accommodation (starting with lunch on 6th, ending with lunch on 13th), local transport by mini-bus, ferry to Saaremaa Island, reserve entrance fees, boat trip, international flights.
+All birdwatching excursions with expert leader, full-board accommodation (starting with dinner on 27th, ending with dinner on 2nd), soft drinks at meal times, bottled water throughout, local transport by mini-bus, ferry to Saaremaa Island, reserve entrance fees, boat trip, and international flights.

 WHAT IS NOT INCLUDED